Roots To Work: Well Kneaded

 Bridget Callaghan is the founder of Well Kneaded, a social enterprise making award-winning sourdough pizza and employing young people from marginalised communities in South West London.
-She was also one of the winners of the Women in Food awards at the Urban Food Awards earlier this year.
+She was also one of the winners of the Women in Food award at the 2019 Urban Food Awards.

 WHAT DREW YOU TO WORKING IN FOOD?